rmillek/506GroupProject/README.md

 Also note that knitting the RMarkdown file currently requires that the user works on a machine with STATA installed.
 The path to STATA may need to be changed to run properly.

-TO DO: Make file easier to knit without additional downloads, clean up mild differences between languages, expand introduction and consider adding conclusion
+TO DO: Make file easier to knit without additional downloads, clean up mild differences between languages, add references, expand introduction and consider adding conclusion